cmarsone/clementmarsone.github.io/_posts/2023-08-14-transformers.md

 *Cache*: a smaller, faster storage device that acts as a staging area for a subset of the date in a larger slower device.

 *Locality principle*: programs tend to use data & instructions with addresses near or equal to those they have used recently.
-Locality can be *temporal* or *spatial*
+Locality can be *temporal* in the sucession of operations or *spatial* in the order of addresses.

 - Problems of size for every memory address, organisation loading & policies
-- Performance of hit, miss, metric (accesses, fails, penalties…)
+- Hit: access found data in fast memory.
+- Miss: data not found in fast memory causing high latency & penalty.
+- Metric: fraction of accesses that hit.

+Memory allocations & operations are the main bottleneck in HPC today.
+Needing to improve locality with better data memory layout & access patterns

 Core i7 Matrix Multiply Performances (see below)